What you need to know before booking your first Airbnb accommodation

 So in Summary:

-Overall, I had a superb experience with Airbnb.
+Overall, I had a superb experience with my Airbnb booking.
 For me, a hotel chain is still my number one choice, but I absolutely do see the value in Airbnb.
 Would I stay at one again?
 Yes.
 Would I make it my default go-to accommodation?
 It depends.

 Would I stay at one again?
 Yes.
 Would I make it my default go-to accommodation?
 It depends.